Beck (manga): Plot summary

 Yukio Tanaka, known as "Koyuki" by his friends, is a regular 14-year-old Japanese boy starting eighth grade in junior high school.
 His boring life is changed when he saves an odd-looking dog, named Beck, from some kids.
 Beck's owner turns out to be an emerging rock musician, 16-year-old Ryusuke Minami, who soon influences Koyuki to start playing the guitar.
 The story focuses on the trials and tribulations of their rock band named Beck, and Koyuki's relationships with its members, in particular Ryusuke and his 14-year-old half-sister Maho.

 After hanging out with Ryusuke and seeing him play with his former band, Koyuki slowly becomes interested in Western rock music.
 Ryusuke gives him a guitar, but when Koyuki breaks it, Ryusuke tells him never to speak to him again.
 At the same time, Ryusuke forms his new band Beck, with vocalist Tsunemi Chiba, bassist Yoshiyuki Taira, and Togo, the drummer from his previous band.
-Koyuki begins working for, and learning guitar from, 44-year-old Kenichi Saitou in exchange to have the guitar fixed.
+Koyuki begins working for, and learning guitar from, 44-year-old Kenichi Saito in exchange to have the guitar fixed.

-He reunites with Ryusuke a year later, and begins to rehearse with Beck.
+He reunites with a forgiving Ryusuke a year later, and begins to rehearse with Beck.
 Koyuki then makes friends with his classmate Yuji "Saku" Sakurai.
-When Togo leaves the band, Ryusuke has Koyuki and Saku join Beck as support musicians, becoming full members only when the band hears Koyuki sing.
+When Togo leaves the band, Ryusuke has Koyuki and Saku, who plays the drums, join Beck as support musicians, becoming full members only when the band hears Koyuki sing.
 Eventually Beck releases their first album, which gets released on an independent record label in the United States, under the band name Mongolian Chop Squad.
 After gaining popularity from their US album and Koyuki being in an internationally screened concert documentary, Beck earns a spot at the music festival Grateful Sound 5, where they put on the most talked about show of the whole festival.
 (The live-action film adaptation ends here.)
 However, circumstances cause them to part ways, making it their last performance.